QPH-Coding/QWebServer/docs/developer.log.md

 - Question: Can not send image by HTTP, web error is `ERR_CONTENT_LENGTH_MISMATCH`.

   Solution: First, I think the appearance of this problem because of my `write socket`.
 However, it has nothing to do with the problem.
 Finally, I find that image can be read with `char`, but it not mean that it can be cast to `std::string`.
 So I split the response's head and body, use `std::vector<char>` to storage the image data.

+- Question: After reconstructing the code, can not transfer the video

+  Solution: Actually, the problem is can not transfer big file.
+Because the epoll listen `EPOLLOUT` failed.
+The reason is that I didn't understand the epoll event manage.
+When the fd has existed in the epoll, can not simply add the fd and its `EPOLLOUT` event.
+It should use modify to add listening `EPOLLOUT` event.